timosalm/tap-operator-workshop/workshop/content/exercises/workload.md

 ```

 To provide an even higher abstraction than applying the Workload configuration via GitOps for the developers, you could also create a **self-service portal for developers** on top of it via [VMware Aria Automation](https://www.vmware.com/products/aria-automation.html) or ServiceNow.

+After having a look at the Workload as an interface for developers, in the next sections we'll have a closer look at the operator facing supply chains.